omersayilir75/OberonRecognizer/README.md

 # OberonRecognizer

-This repository contains the code for a recognizer and a negative sample generator for the language Oberon.
+This repository contains the code for a recognizer and a negative sample generator for the language Oberon-0.